 California Dandelion, or Grand Mountain Dandelion, Agoseris grandiflora, is a perennial herb that is native to California and is also found outside of California, but is confined to western North America.
 It has a classic puffy white seed head a bit larger than the size of a golf ball which develops in early June.
 You can tell which variety this is by the long, almost 2 inch long developing seed head.
 The leaves are thin, sword shaped with jagged edges.

-Pearly Everlasting, Gnaphalium californicum, is an attractive bushy perennial whose flowers appear first as pearl white beads on 18 inch tall stalks, and open into tiny straw flowers, hence the name.
+California everlasting, Pseudognaphalium californicum, the bright green above, is an attractive bushy perennial whose flowers appear first as pearl white beads on 18 inch tall stalks, and open into tiny straw flowers, .
 In the garden, dead head them as the flowers fade.
 Let some go to seed for new plants and for the birds.
-Both in the cudweed family, Fragrant Everlasting, Pseudognaphalium beneolens, also pictured above is the bright green variety of cudweed.
+Both this and silvery , Pseudognaphalium beneolens above left, are in the cudweed family.

 Common Yarrow, Achillea millefolium Tall, creamy-white tightly packed flower heads in flat-topped clusters.
 The leaves are ferny and deep green.
 These multiply readily and appear in unexpected places from reseeding.
 Seeds are easily collected and sown in places where you’d like more.